I/EDPM - India, USA

 At the end of the 3 days, a post PMKQ™ assessment is again taken by mapping the scores obtained in the 2.5 hour CIPM examination in areas that were covered by the PMKQ™ questions.The improvement seen is phenomenal - on average the knowledge domain of all participants has gone up by a factor of 2.6 times.
 This is based on participants of class 2016 and 2017.

 At the end of this Module (PM1), the participants are given a comprehensive 2.5 hour objective, multiple choice examination which leads to the Certificate in Project Management (CIPM) credential.
-This training is provided by an independent company, Centre for Excellence in Project Management which has designed, developed and owns the TPM Body of Knowledge and course contents.
+The training for this Module is provided by independent training organisations.

 The certification exam leading to the CIPM credential is exclusively administered and awarded by the International Institute of Projects and Program Management (i2P2M). which is not involved in the training.